ijzerbroot/millennium/README.md

-# Millennium / Millennium_Y
+# Millennium / Millennium_Y / Workmod

-Millennium and Millennium_Y are custom keyboard layouts that are meant to improve touch typing comfort.
+Millennium, Millennium_Y and Workmod are custom keyboard layouts that are meant to improve touch typing comfort.
 Being mostly based on prior work from the AKL community, Millennium tries to avoid the following:

-* Commonly used letter combinations under the same finger
+- Commonly used letter combinations under the same finger
-* Reusing the same finger in short succession
+- Reusing the same finger in short succession
-* Awkward finger stretches in general.
+- Awkward finger stretches in general.

+Workmod on the other hand is an adaptation from [Workman](https://workmanlayout.org/) that better suits my preferences (and scores better on analyzers as well).

 It goes without saying that the base principle is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
 In addition to the above I've tried to optimize for comfortable movements, such as pressing neighboring keys in order such as with QWERTY's "ER".
-The hand-balance (share of strokes typed on left hand versus right hand) is about 46% left and 54% right for both Millennium-variants.
+The hand-balance (share of strokes typed on left hand versus right hand) is about 46% left and 54% right for both Millennium-variants and 51%/49% L/R for Workmod.
 For comparison, Colemak-DH roughly has a 44-56 balance.

 Millennium and its Millennium_Y variant started from combining a few traits from layouts created by the AKL community.
 Inspiration came mainly from the excellent [Maya](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.15eb7sf9z9p9) and [Sturdy](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.gmmedttxvbs3) layouts.
 Kudos to Adi.Lela and Oxey.

 Where they mostly differ from the two inspirations is in placing H and M on left pinky, thereby avoiding an NH column or an N-pinky, neither of which I liked very much.
 As both H and M are relatively low-frequency letters in English it feels to me that this is easily handled and "mother" is still comparatively easy to type despite having an M and an H.

 To my hands it feels uncomfortable to have movements like (in QWERTY-speak): "AW", "AE", "RD", "AD".